Helping to meet life’s goals

 - Visual Perception – difficulty orientating objects, letter reversals, difficulty copying from the board, when copying text their writing frequently misses words, difficulty finding items among other objects etc.

-OCCUPATIONAL THERAPY – South West Sydney One Stop Allied Health & Medical Centre
+OCCUPATIONAL THERAPY IN SYDNEY – One Stop Allied Health & Medical Centre

 Is your child clumsy or uncoordinated?
 Gross motor coordination